szczyglis-dev/py-gpt/README.md

 - `Log plugin usage to console`: Enables plugin usage logging in the console.
 Default: False.

-- `Log DALL-E usage to console`: Enables image-generation usage logging in the console.
+- `Log image generation usage to console`: Enables image-generation usage logging in the console.
 Default: False.

 - `Log attachments usage to console`: Enables attachment usage logging in the console.
 Default: False.